LukeLinkwalker/IT-F18/README.md

 Additional setup:
 The first time you try to access the admin page you will be prompted to create an admin user;

+## Made by Mikkel Bjerg and Jonas Pedersen